Bank of America® Platinum Plus® Mastercard® Business card review

 The Bank of America Platinum Plus Mastercard doesn’t have a rewards program.
 So if you want to earn cash back on everyday business expenses, try pairing it with the Capital One Spark Cash for Business (This card is no longer available).
 It offers an unlimited 2 percent cash back on all of your purchases and a $500 welcome bonus when you spend $4,500 within the first three months.

 If you have debt to consolidate, you may want to consider getting the U.S. Bank Business Platinum card.
-It has a 0 percent intro APR on both purchases and balance transfers (in addition to a 3 percent of $5 balance transfer fee) that lasts for 15 billing cycles, plus a competitive regular APR range of 9.99 percent to 17.99 percent.
+It has a 0 percent intro APR on both purchases and balance transfers (in addition to a 3 percent or $5 balance transfer fee) that lasts for 20 billing cycles, plus a competitive regular APR range of 13.49 percent to 22.49 percent variable.

 Bankrate’s Take—Is the Bank of America Platinum Plus Mastercard Business card worth it?